 Alayumat and Akman appeared at the first hearing of their trial on 2 February 2018, at the 2nd High Criminal Court of Hatay.

 Alayumat and Akman told the court that the indictment was based on their news reports and photographs, some of which were not even taken by them.
 Giving his defense statement from the Samsun Bafra Prison via the tele-conferencing system SEGBIS, Alayumat said the indictment did not provide any substantial evidence despite the gravity of the accusations against him.

 The court ruled for the continuation of Alayumat’s pre-trial detention and the judicial control terms imposed on Akman, and adjourned the trial until April 25.

-Alayumat remained behind bars at the end of the second hearing on April 25, where Nuri Akman did not attend.
-The trial was adjourned until May 23, 2018.
+Alayumat remained behind bars at the end of the second hearing on 25 April where Nuri Akman did not attend.

 At the third hearing on 23 May, it emerged that the court had not yet received a response from the Turkish General Staff concerning an inquiry about the photographs on which the “espionage” charge against Alayumat is based.
 Lawyer Tugay Bek told the court that witness testimonies heard by the court during the previous hearing were proof that both Alayumat and Akman’s activities were journalistic activities and requested for Alayumat’s release from pretrial detention.